Obadiahcruz/Obsidian-Simple-Theme/README.md

 ![](images/Screenshotlast.jpg)
 ---
 #### Who Created This?
-- I alone created this project.
-However, this project includes amazing tweaks that were made by multiple users in the obsidian forum.
+- Even though i created this theme, it is a compilation of all of the found tweaks(hacks) that were made by various users in the obsidian forum.
 Thanks to all of them that this project was made possible.
 P.S. i would name them but they are too many to name and i forgot how many i used